darts/ST3009-StatisticalMethodsForCompSci/week-1.md

 <br>

 **(c)**
+Word 'BANANA' contains 6 letters.
+Ignoring the fact that *A* and *N* are repeated we have a total number of possibilities of:
+$$
+6!
+$$
-Word 'BANANA' contains 6 letters but '*A*' is repeated 3 times and '*N*' 2 times.
+But '*A*' *is* repeated 3 times and '*N*' 2 times.
+Due to this we must discount these duplicates resulting in:
 $$
 \frac{6!}{(3!)(2!)} = 60
 $$